leogabac/novellum/docs/roadmap.md

 The current CLI is strong at note creation and inspection, but weak at controlled refactors after a note already exists.

+Implemented so far:

+* `rename`

 ### Safer Graph Refactors

 Changing a note ID should be able to update inbound `\nvlink{...}` references across the workspace.

+Today, `rename` already updates the canonical note ID and backing filename, but it does not rewrite inbound links yet.

 Likely command shape: